xtbc18s3/chrismess/README.md

 The first project for Xtern Bootcamp 2018 Session 3.
 This project uses vanilla JavaScript (ES2015+).

+## Day 3 Homework

+* In addition to building a list item and adding it to the DOM (as we are now), also store each flick in an array.

+### Bonus Credit

+* Add a _delete_ button to each list item that removes it from the list.

+### Super Mega Bonus Credit

+* Remove the flick from the array as well.

+### Super Mega Bonus Credit Hyper Fighting

+* Add a _favorite_ button to each flick as well that lets you mark your favorites.
+* Display favorites differently.
+* Be sure the favorites are recorded appropriately in the array.

 ## Day 2 Homework

 * Give the function `updateHeading` a more accurate name.